The 2d-directed spanning forest converges to the Brownian web: Introduction and results

 Several qualitative results of this paper involve constants.
 For the sake of clarity, we will use $C_0$ and $C_1$ to denote two positive constants, whose exact values may change from one line to the other.
-The important thing is that both $C_0$ and $C_1$ are universal constants whose values will depend only on the intensity of PPP, the number $k$ of considered trajectories and the constant $\kappa$.
+The important thing is that both $C_0$ and $C_1$ are universal constants whose values will depend only on the intensity of the PPP, the number $k$ of considered trajectories and a constant $\kappa$ that we will introduce to describe the renewal steps (see \eqref{def:tau_j} and \eqref{def:EventAj}).